 This is a different purpose than that of a temporary substitute decision-maker.
 If someone needs to be chosen as your temporary substitute decision-maker, it may or may not be that same “near relative.”

 You can’t indicate preferences for certain people on your list.
 Your health care provider can’t just skip to someone at the bottom of the ranked list, and call them first.
-They must still work their way down the list, as set out by law.
+They must still work their way down the list, as set out by law (and described above, under what you should know).
 The point of writing down each person’s details is to save your health care provider valuable minutes, maybe even hours, when a medical decision needs to be made on your behalf.

 When making a decision for you, a temporary substitute decision-maker is required, under the law, to follow any instructions or wishes you expressed while you were capable.
 They should also consider your known beliefs and values.